Ryan2718/Miscellaneous/README.md

 ## Recurrences
 In this folder, I have functions written in Haskell for four recurrence relations.
 Haskell seemed a natural choice for defining recursive formulae.

+## SyntacticSugar
+Four versions of a simple Haskell function operating on lists, all doing the same thing, but with different levels of syntactic sugar.